ibm-cloud-docs/hpc-ibm-spectrumlsf/dns-service-instances.md

 Private DNS zones are resolvable only on {{site.data.keyword.cloud}}, and only from explicitly permitted networks in an account.

-### Creating DNS zones without an {{site.data.keyword.cloud_notm}} DNS Services instance ID
+### Creating new {{site.data.keyword.cloud_notm}} DNS setup
 {: #dns-clean}

-If you do not have an existing {{site.data.keyword.cloud_notm}} DNS Service instance setup and want to automatically create and manage a new DNS instance ID, then leave the `dns_instance_id` deployment input value as null during deployment.
+To create a {{site.data.keyword.cloud_notm}} DNS Service instance setup and to automatically create and manage a new DNS instance ID, then set the `dns_instance_id` deployment input value as "null" during deployment.
 In this case, the deployment creates a VPC (as necessary), DNS service instance ID, and the respective DNS zones.
 This process includes associating the new VPC under the appropriate permitted network.

 ### Creating DNS zones with an existing {{site.data.keyword.cloud_notm}} DNS Services instance ID
 {: #dns-existing}

 If you have an existing VPC with {{site.data.keyword.cloud_notm}} DNS Service instance ID, provide that service instance ID as the `dns_instance_id` deployment input value during {{site.data.keyword.spectrum_full_notm}} cluster deployment.
 In this case, since you already have a DNS service instance ID to use, the {{site.data.keyword.cloud_notm}} cluster deployment skips creating a new DNS service instance, and creates new DNS zones from the `dns_domain_names` value for the existing DNS service instance.
 This process automatically associates the new DNS zones to your existing VPC under the permitted network.

-Furthermore, if you have an existing {{site.data.keyword.cloud_notm}} DNS Service instance setup, but want the {{site.data.keyword.spectrum_full_notm}} deployment to create a new VPC for your {{site.data.keyword.spectrum_full_notm}} cluster, provide the `dns_instance_id` deployment input value during deployment.
-The deployment automatically creates a new VPC with your existing DNS service instance, and creates new DNS zones for the existing DNS service instance.
+Furthermore, if you have an existing {{site.data.keyword.cloud_notm}} DNS Service instance setup, but want the {{site.data.keyword.spectrum_full_notm}} deployment to create a new VPC for your {{site.data.keyword.spectrum_full_notm}} cluster, provide the DNS instance ID under `dns_instance_id` and set the `vpc_name` value as "null” (default) during the deployment.
+This deployment creates a new VPC using your existing DNS service instance and creates new DNS zones.
 This process automatically associates the new VPC under the permitted network.

 A VPC cannot be a permitted network for domains of the same name.
 When you use an existing DNS instance ID, make sure that the DNS domains are not duplicated to avoid association issues; otherwise, you can encounter a message similar to: `Error creating PDNS permitted network: The VPC was already associated to the same DNS zone name.`
 {: note}